paavininanda/language-translation/README.md

 1. Clone the repository : `git clone https://github.com/systers/language-translation.git`.
 Check into the directory after cloning.

-2. Install PostgreSQL (Version 8.2 and above supported) and npm.
+2. Install PostgreSQL (Version 8.2 and above supported), npm, node and graphviz.

 3. Rename config/database.yml.example to config/database.yml : `mv config/database.yml.example config/database.yml`.

 4. Update the config/database.yml file with your host name, postgresql username and password.

+5. To install all the gems, `bundle install`

-5. To setup the application run, `rake db:setup`.
+6. To setup the application database run, `rake db:setup`.

-6. Install bower using npm : `npm install -g bower`.
+7. Install bower using npm : `npm install -g bower`.

-7. To install bower components, Run `bower install`.
+8. To install bower components, Run `bower install`.

-8. To run the rails application, Run `rails s`.
+9. To run the rails application, Run `rails s`.

-9. Open `localhost:3000` on your browser to run the application.
+10. Open `localhost:3000` on your browser to run the application.

-10. To run the testing suite, Run `rake`.
+11. To run the testing suite, Run `rake`.

-11. To view the coverage details, From application root, open coverage directory (`cd coverage`) and run `python -m SimpleHTTPServer` and visit `localhost:8000` on your browser.
+12. To view the coverage details, From application root, open coverage directory (`cd coverage`) and run `python -m SimpleHTTPServer` and visit `localhost:8000` on your browser.